Table of Contents

 Senior Companion Program.

 Service Corps of Retired Executives (SCORE).

 This section summarizes the tax treatment of amounts you receive from traditional individual retirement arrangements (IRA), employee pensions or annuities, and disability pensions or annuities.
 A traditional IRA is any IRA that is not a Roth or SIMPLE IRA.
 A Roth IRA is an individual retirement plan that can be either an account or an annuity and features nondeductible contributions and tax-free distributions.
 A SIMPLE IRA is a tax-favored retirement plan that certain small employers (including self-employed individuals) can set up for the benefit of their employees.
 More detailed information can be found in Publication 590, Individual Retirement Arrangements, Publication 590-B, Distributions from Individual Retirement Arrangements, and Publication 575, Pension and Annuity Income.

 In general, distributions from a traditional IRA are taxable in the year you receive them.
 Exceptions to the general rule are rollovers, tax-free withdrawals of contributions, and the return of nondeductible contributions.
 These are discussed in Publication 590-B.

 59½.
 You must include early distributions of taxable amounts in your gross income.
 These taxable amounts are also subject to an additional 10% tax unless the distribution qualifies for an exception.
 For purposes of the additional 10% tax, an IRA is a qualified retirement plan.
-For more information about this tax, see Tax on Early Distributions , later.
+For more information about this tax, see Tax on Early Distributions under Pensions and Annuities, later.